 New on Netflix March 2020 – TV, film and originals release dates

-March sees the long-awaited third series of crime drama Ozark, a new film starring Mark Wahlberg and the next batch of Studio Ghibli classics
+March sees the long-awaited third series of crime drama Ozark, Julian Fellowes's football drama The English Game, a new film starring Mark Wahlberg and more Studio Ghibli classics

 It’s been over 18 months since season two of Ozark aired, and the Jason Bateman-starring money-laundering drama finally returns for a third run this month – one of the highlights of Netflix’s March offerings.

-Hit US police comedy Brooklyn Nine-Nine arrives with its sixth season, plus several new shows make their debuts, including fantasy series The Letter for the King and biographical mini-series Self Made: Inspired by the Life of Madam CJ Walker, which stars Octavia Spencer and Tiffany Haddish.
+Hit US police comedy Brooklyn Nine-Nine arrives with its sixth season, plus several new shows make their debuts, including Downton Abbey creator Julian Fellowes’s football drama The English Game, fantasy series The Letter for the King and biographical mini-series Self Made: Inspired by the Life of Madam CJ Walker, which stars Octavia Spencer and Tiffany Haddish.

 As for films, we can look forward to the latest collaboration between Mark Wahlberg and Deepwater Horizon director Peter Berg, Spenser Confidential.
 Plus 2018 horror hit A Quiet Place is added just in time for the sequel to hit cinemas, and the next batch of Studio Ghibli classics, including Spirited Away and Princess Mononoke, make their way to the platform.